Herbert Wohlfarth

 Herbert Wohlfarth after patrol

-On 15 December, 1940 Wohlfarth left the boat and two months later commissioned the Type VIIC boat U-556.
-On his first patrol in the Atlantic with this new boat he sank four ships for a total of 18,583 tons and damaged two more.
+On 15 December 1940 Wohlfarth left U-137, and two months later commissioned the larger type VIIC U-boat U-556.
+On the first patrol in the Atlantic he sank four ships with a total of 18,583 tons and damaged two more.

-During his return he witnessed one of the most tragic moments in the history of the Kriegsmarine, when the German battleship Bismarck was sunk in the Atlantic.
-Wohlfarth was unable to help because he had fired all his torpedoes during his patrol.
-He saw a battleship and a carrier pass in front of his boat on their way to sink the pride of Germany, and could do nothing to hinder them.
+During his return he witnessed one of the most disastrous events in the history of the Kriegsmarine, the sinking of the battleship Bismarck.
+Wohlfarth was unable to help because he had already fired all his torpedoes.
+He saw a battleship and an aircraft carrier pass in front of his boat on their way to sink the pride of the German fleet and could do nothing to hinder them.

 (See also: Dönitz and his aces)

-On 19 June, 1941 Wohlfarth started his second patrol on U-556, but just eight days later the boat was sunk in the North Atlantic southwest of Iceland by the British corvettes HMS Nasturtium, Celandine and Gladiolus.
-The commander and most of the crew were captured.
+On 19 June 1941 Wohlfarth started his second patrol in U-556, but only eight days later the boat was sunk by the British corvettes HMS Nasturtium, HMS Celandine and HMS Gladiolus southwest of Iceland.
+Kptlt Wohlfarth and most of his crew were captured (Niestlé, 1998).

-Herbert Wohlfarth then spent more than six years in English and Canadian POW camps, before returning to Germany on 14 July, 1947.
+Herbert Wohlfarth spent more than six years in English and Canadian POW camps before returning to Germany on 14 July 1947.

 Patrol info for Herbert Wohlfarth